antoinela65/Python-Exercises/README.md

 - Functions and Modules: Ability to write reusable code with functions, lambda expressions, and organized modules.
 - File I/O: Experience with reading, writing, and manipulating files, such as CSVs and text files.

+📝 ***Exercises and Solutions***

+Each exercise includes:

+- A problem statement outlining the task.
+- Sample input and output to guide expectations.
+- Comments explaining key parts of the code to clarify logic.